 So, what exactly are the fundamentals of training remote teams?

-Once your goals are defined, it’s important to select the right tools and resources to build the content needed for your training plan.
-With the strategy and details in place, you need a plan to roll out your training and continuously assess the programs.
+Once your goals are defined, it’s important to select the right tools and resources to build the content needed for your employee training plan.
+This includes the strategy and details in place for how exactly you plan to roll out and continuously assess the programs.

 A drive for continuous learning is critical in optimizing a remote team culture.
 Remote workers need to cultivate the skills for continuous improvement in order to succeed in autonomous work—continuous learning is fundamental.